 Everything grew very intense.
 It was quite dark when they turned again.
 The way home was through a gap in the sandhills, and then along a raised grass road between two dyke“It’s the moon,” he answered, frowning.

 “Yes,” she asserted.
 “Isn’t it wonderful?”
 She was curious about him.
-Again it was the same passenger to Calicut. the steam hissed.
+Again it was the same passenger train to Calicut.
+The steam hissed.
 She got into it and stood in the doorway..as to say goodbye..
 Narayanetta, could you sense another migration?!!
 Another repeated motif, just another migration !!
 The sodium vapour lamp spread the bare platform with ancient yellow beams. .The moon was full and he wind blew eddying the moonlight mists, the endless stretches of sand lay silently blued by the night.

 The crisis was past. the red wattled lapwing notes have been dissolving in the moonshine as we left.